-Origins of Sand Castle Winery in Bucks County, PA
+The History of Sand Castle Winery

 Sand Castle Winery grows four grapes on 72 acres overlooking the Delaware River.
 The Central Delaware Valley is recognized by the government as a designated viticultural district, one of the few places in the world where Cabernet, Chardonnay, Riesling, and Pinot Noir can grow with equal success.

 All Sand Castle wines are made exclusively from grapes grown on the property, earning the esteemed label of estate grown.
 The painstaking attention to quality is a large investment that limits production and yields superior wine.
 We are proud to note that only 5% of all wineries in the US grow and bottle their own wines on site.

 Wine education is a part of every visit to Sand Castle Winery.
 The enthusiastic winemakers and staff encourage guests to not only enjoy the wine, but also understand where it came from.
 The relaxed environment leads to a delightfully approachable education on the art of winemaking and the hobby of consumption.